31 July, 2010

 Lifestyle targets need a certain level of income to support them - superannuation and retirement planning considers how that income can be generated with savings and investments put in place to achieve those goals.
 These need to be integrated with the social security and tax regimes of the eventual country(ies) of retirement or, if the retirement destination is unclear, designed on a basis that maintains flexibility whilst impacting to the smallest possible degree on tax optimisation.

-An expatriate lifestyle introduces a greater level of uncertainty and complexity into finnancial planning than is normally the case.
-That is not an excuse for expatriates not to be proactive about financial planning, indeed it is the reason why expatriates perhaps more than any other section of the wider community need to actively embrace financial planning if they are to extract full value from the opportunities expatriation provides.
+An expatriate lifestyle introduces a greater level of uncertainty and complexity into financial planning than is often appreciated.
+That is not an excuse however for expatriates "not" to be proactive about financial planning, indeed it is the reason why expatriates perhaps more than any other section of the wider community need to actively embrace financial planning if they are to extract full value from the opportunities expatriation can provide.

 IMPORTANT: The material contained in this website and other associated communications is only intended as general, background information and must not be relied upon.
 No warranty is provided in relation to any material or to the services that may be contracted through exfin.com.
 It is recommended that individuals seek the advice of qualified professionals before taking any action.